What we do

 Combining our three core specialisms with cross sector experience from a world-class team, we transform businesses through the built environment and enhance the way people work.

 As the return to work is well underway, here’s some of the trends we have seen evolving over the last quarter to meet the demands of the current workforce.

 Recently we have specified ‘white noise masking’ systems into some of our more recent projects.
-White noise masking is one of the most effective and efficient strategies available for controlling acoustic comfort within open plan environments.
+White noise masking is one of the most effective strategies available for controlling acoustic comfort within open plan environments.
 The system employs the introduction of background noise to dramatically reduce the distance that audible sound will travel.

 Businesses are now realising the advantages of having space in the office to promote wellbeing in a less traditional way.
 Gyms, workout studios, sleeping pods, meditation rooms, dedicated break out spaces, games rooms are examples of ways to ensure your workplace doesn’t only provide space for work tasks.
 These facilities show that your organisation cares for your employees.
 Whether it’s providing space for your team to socialise after work or space for individuals to take a needed break during the day.

 Placing an emphasis on health and wellbeing within the workplace is also another major advantage when seeking new talent.
 Office space shouldn’t only be a place for work tasks but a space to gather your team and showcase culture.
 Having these facilities available to staff makes your workplace a space your team enjoy spending time in with their colleagues.